Lilla Cabot Perry: Boston

-In 1884 Perry began her formal artistic training with the portrait painter Alfred Quinton Collins.
+In 1884, Perry began her formal artistic training with the portrait painter Alfred Quinton Collins.
 Collins had studied at the Académie Julian in Paris under the guidance of Léon Bonnat.
 Perry's The Beginner, c.
 1885–86, represents the first work she completed under formal guidance.
 The Beginner echoes Collins’ influences with the sitter's serious gaze, dark background, and emphasis on dramatic lighting.

 In 1885, Perry's father died and left her an inheritance that allowed her to more seriously study art.
-In January 1886, she began to study with Robert Vonnoh, an artist who worked in the Impressionist's en plein air style at Grez-Sur-Loing in France.
+In January 1886, she began to study with Robert Vonnoh, an artist who worked in the Impressionist's en plein air style at Grez-sur-Loing in France.
 She took classes with instructor Dennis Bunker at Cowles Art School in Boston beginning in November 1886.
 Cowles taught its students "liberal theories" in the creation of realist art – theories that Perry greatly responded to.

 Paris

-Perry was commissioned by the Waltham Watch Company to paint his three daughters.She earned sufficient money to travel first-class passage to Europe in June 1887.
+Perry was commissioned by Aaron Lufkin Dennison, a founder of the Waltham Watch Company, to paint his three daughters.
+She earned sufficient money to travel first-class passage to Europe in June 1887.
 The Perrys moved to Paris that year.
 Perry enrolled in the Académie Colarossi, where she worked with Gustave Courtois and Joseph Blanc.
 She studied with Felix Borchardt, a German painter.
 In addition to receiving formal academic training, Perry spent much of her time studying the old masters in museums with Bernard Berenson, an art critic and her husband's friend.
 She also traveled to Spain to copy works at the Museo del Prado.
 Perry's The Red Hat from 1888 strongly reflects the formal training she had received and her exposure to the old masters, especially the work of Sandro Botticelli.

-In 1888 Perry traveled to Munich where she studied with the German social realist Fritz von Uhde.
+In 1888, Perry traveled to Munich, where she studied with the German social realist Fritz von Uhde.
 Uhde's handling of the subject and his use of color had a dynamic effect on Perry's work.
-By the fall of 1888 Perry had returned to Paris.
+By the fall of 1888, Perry had returned to Paris.
 She studied at Académie Julian with Tony Robert-Fleury.

 With the encouragement of Walter Gay, Perry submitted two paintings she had recently completed to the Société des Artistes Indépendants.
-The portraits of her husband Thomas Sergeant Perry (1889) and of her daughter Edith Perry (1889) were accepted by the Salon and with this accomplishment Perry's career began in France.
+The portraits of her husband Thomas Sergeant Perry (1889) and of her daughter Edith Perry (1889) were accepted by the Salon, and with this accomplishment Perry's career began in France.

 Perry's success in 1889 made it possible for her to be one of the select few admitted to Alfred Stevens' class in Paris.
-Stevens was known for his "elegant interiors featuring genteel ladies lost in their reveries".
+Stevens was known for his "elegant interiors featuring genteel ladies lost in their reveries."
 While in Paris, she became friends with Mary Cassatt, Camille Pissarro, and Claude Monet.